jchavezar/Vertex/README.md

 ---

-** Your code has finised the training and store the model under $BUCKET_FOLDER_ARTIFACTS value.
+** Your training has finished and model has been stored in $BUCKET_FOLDER_ARTIFACTS.

 ## Step 2: Building code, container and test them locally.